blackborn66/aqb-tests-demos/README.md

 the sources are tested with the latest version of aqb 0.8.2 on a A1200 like environment in WinUAE.
+(last time I only tested with the version 0.9.0 - work in progress)

 you can use all the stuff as you want - it's free in any sense!